TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### 7.2 The Member Booking a Slot

+> **v0.1:** The flow below.
+No basket, no inline HTMX form.

 The member arrives on a resource page knowing what they want.
 They scan the slot list for a time that works.
-Their only anxiety is whether the slot will still be free at the moment they submit the form — once it is in the basket, the slot is held for them.
+They click a slot and land on a dedicated booking confirmation page showing the full list of consecutive available slots from that start time, the cancellation deadline, and a slot count input.

-They click a slot.
-Nothing reloads.
-The slot expands inline into a small form; the rest of the page stays in place.
-They choose how many consecutive slots they need and submit.
-The slot immediately reflects the new capacity; a basket at the top of the page shows the held booking.
-They should never wonder whether their addition was recorded.
+They choose how many consecutive slots they need and confirm.
+The booking is immediately `confirmed` — no intermediate basket step.

-The basket is a temporary hold, not a final commitment.
-The member reviews it and explicitly confirms.
-Only then is the booking secured.
-If they walk away without confirming, the hold expires automatically (approximately 30 minutes) and the slot is released.
-They must always be able to tell the difference between "held in basket" and "confirmed".
+They land on their booking list where the new booking is highlighted.

-If the slot becomes full in the narrow window between click and submit (race condition), they see a clear explanation inline — no page reload, no lost context, no generic error.
+If the slot becomes full between the moment they clicked and the moment they submitted (race condition), the page shows a clear explanation and a refreshed slot list — they can adjust and resubmit without starting over.

 If they are not logged in when they click a slot, they are sent to the login page and returned to the same resource afterward.

+> **v0.2+:** The basket flow — holding a slot before payment,
+> inline HTMX interactions, expiry of unconfirmed bookings — will
+> be designed when the payment system is ready and real users have
+> expressed the need.

 ### 7.3 The Member Managing Their Bookings